zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-reliable-actors-timers-reminders.md

         _updateTimer = RegisterTimer(
             MoveObject,                     // Callback method
-            state,                          // State to pass to the callback method TimeSpan.FromMilliseconds(15),  // Amount of time to delay before the callback is invoked TimeSpan.FromMilliseconds(15)); // Time interval between invocations of the callback method
+            null,                           // Parameter to pass to the callback method TimeSpan.FromMilliseconds(15),  // Amount of time to delay before the callback is invoked TimeSpan.FromMilliseconds(15)); // Time interval between invocations of the callback method